amutylo/symfony-project/README.md

 # symfony-project
-This is my training symfony project.
+This is my training symfony project of udemy course.